codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-can-clone-a-running-vm-in-2-seconds/index.md

 servers to start, but it's still too slow if you want to quickly test some changes.

-Just the fact that this works is incredible—cloning VMs is actually a possibility!
+Just the fact that this works is incredible — cloning VMs is actually a possibility!
 However, we need to seriously cut down on serialisation time.

 ## Saving snapshots faster